 You should see an IP starts with 192.168 at the Ethernet IP column.
 If the IP starts with 169.254, then the there might be some misconfiguration at the Mac side, or you may need to replug the ethernet cable.

-Click START, then the machine should appear on the list in a minute (sometimes requires restarting Beam Studio).
+- Once the IP is tested valid, the machine should appear on the list in a minute (sometimes requires restarting Beam Studio).